Juan Andres Sells 5,000 Shares of Moderna, Inc. (NASDAQ:MRNA) Stock

-Moderna, Inc. (NASDAQ:MRNA) insider Juan Andres sold 5,000 shares of the business’s stock in a transaction that occurred on Monday, May 24th.
-The shares were sold at an average price of $162.45, for a total transaction of $812,250.00.
+Moderna, Inc. (NASDAQ:MRNA) insider Juan Andres sold 5,000 shares of the company’s stock in a transaction that occurred on Friday, July 16th.
+The shares were sold at an average price of $276.51, for a total value of $1,382,550.00.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.

 Juan Andres also recently made the following trade(s):